Wales: Sport

 Wales has had its own football league, the Welsh Premier League, since 1992.
-For historical reasons, five Welsh clubs play in the English football league system; Cardiff City, Swansea City, Newport County, Wrexham, and Merthyr Town.
-Famous Welsh players over the years include John Charles, John Toshack, Gary Speed, Ian Rush, Ryan Giggs, Gareth Bale, Aaron Ramsey, and Daniel James.
-At UEFA Euro 2016, the Wales national team achieved their best ever finish, reaching the semi-finals where they were beaten by eventual champions Portugal.
+For historical reasons, five Welsh clubs play in the English football league system: Cardiff City, Swansea City, Newport County, Wrexham, and Merthyr Town.
+The country has produced a considerable number of footballers who have played at international level.
+At UEFA Euro 2016, the Wales national team achieved their best ever finish, reaching the semi-finals.

 In international cricket, Wales and England field a single representative team, administered by the England and Wales Cricket Board (ECB), called the England cricket team, or simply 'England'.
 Occasionally, a separate Wales team play limited-overs competitions.
 Glamorgan County Cricket Club is the only Welsh participant in the England and Wales County Championship.
-Wales has produced several notable participants of individual and team sports including snooker players Ray Reardon, Terry Griffiths, Mark Williams and Matthew Stevens.
-Track athletes who have made a mark on the world stage include hurdler Colin Jackson and Paralympian Tanni Grey-Thompson.
-Champion cyclists include Nicole Cooke and Geraint Thomas.
-Wales has a tradition of producing world-class boxers.
-Joe Calzaghe was WBO world super-middleweight champion and then won the WBA, WBC and Ring Magazine super middleweight and Ring Magazine light-heavyweight titles.
-Other former boxing world champions include Enzo Maccarinelli, Freddie Welsh, Howard Winstone, Percy Jones, Jimmy Wilde, Steve Robinson and Robbie Regan.
-Tommy Farr, the "Tonypandy Terror", came close to defeating world heavyweight champion Joe Louis at the height of his fame in 1937.
+Wales has produced notable participants of individual sports including snooker, track and field, cycling, and boxing.